Week 14 takeaways: Danger zone for Redskins and Panthers?

 Bill Belichick admits that even though the game came down to one play, the Patriots made multiple mistakes throughout.

-A questionable coaching decision of putting the Hail Mary unit on the field for a final 69-yard Dolphins scoring play contributed to a shocking loss, which had players saying in the locker room that the team's character would be tested heading into next Sunday's game at Pittsburgh.
-Could a crushing loss like this sink the team?
+A questionable coaching decision of putting the Hail Mary unit on the field for a final 69-yard Dolphins' scoring play contributed to a shocking loss, which had players saying in the locker room saying the team's character would be tested heading into next Sunday's game at Pittsburgh.
+Could a crushing loss like this sink the Pats?
 "I certainly don't believe so," captain Matthew Slater said. -- Mike Reiss

 Cleveland Browns 26, Carolina Panthers 20